Cesena

-Cesena ([tʃeˈzɛːna]; Cisêna) is a city and comune in the Emilia-Romagna region of Italy, served by Autostrada A14, and located near the Apennine Mountains, about 15 km from the Adriatic Sea.
+Cesena ([tʃeˈzɛːna]; Cisêna) is a city and comune (municipality) in the Emilia-Romagna region of Italy; and - with Forlì - is the capital of the Province of Forlì-Cesena.
+Served by Autostrada A14, and located near the Apennine Mountains, about 15 km from the Adriatic Sea.
 The total population is 97,137.

 History

 Cesena was originally an Umbrian or Etruscan town, later known as Caesena.
 After a brief spell under Gaulish rule, it was taken over by Romans in the 3rd century BC.
 It was a garrison town of strategic importance which was destroyed in the wars between Gaius Marius and Sulla.
 Pliny mentions the wines of Cesena as among the best.

 Cesena was on the border that the Exarchate of Ravenna shared with the Lombards.
 It was presented to the Papacy by its Frankish conqueror in 754 (Donation of Pepin) and passed back and forth between the popes and the archbishops of Ravenna; it was also briefly a communal republic (1183–1198).
 It was then long contested between popes and Holy Roman Emperors.
 The brief rule by the Forlivese Ordelaffi was crushed in 1357 by Papal troops led by Cardinal Gil de Albornoz, after a long siege heroically endured by Cia degli Ordelaffi, wife of the Lord of Forlì.

 The little comune revolted again in 1377 during the War of the Eight Saints.
-This time it was recaptured by Breton troops of Giovanni Acuto (the English-born condottiere John Hawkwood) under the command of Robert, Cardinal of Geneva, (later antipope Clement VII).
+This time it was recaptured by Breton troops of Giovanni Acuto (the English-born condottiere John Hawkwood) under the command of Robert, Cardinal of Geneva (later antipope Clement VII).
 The latter, acting as the legate of Pope Gregory XI, directed the savage murder of between 2,500 and 5,000 civilians.
-By the laws of war at the time this was regarded as an atrocity that earned the label of the "Cesena Bloodbath" and the cardinal the "butcher of Cesena".
-The following year what remained of Cesena was assigned by the new pope Urban VI to Galeotto I Malatesta.
+By the laws of war at the time, this was regarded as an atrocity, called the "Cesena Bloodbath", and Cardinal Robert was dubbed the "butcher of Cesena".
+The following year what remained of Cesena was assigned by the new Pope Urban VII to Galeotto I Malatesta.